xrpronin17/xrpl-dev-portal/content/concepts/payment-system-basics/ledgers.ja.md

 ## Ledger Close Times

-The time that a ledger version closed is recorded at the `close_time` field of the [ledger header](ledger-header.html).
+The time that a ledger version closed is recorded at the <span class="code-snippet">close_time</span> field of the [ledger header](ledger-header.html).
 To make it easier for the network to reach a consensus on an exact close time, this value is rounded to a number of seconds based on the close time resolution, currently 10 seconds.
 If rounding would cause a ledger's close time to be the same as (or earlier than) its parent ledger's, the child ledger has its close time set to the parent's close time plus 1.
 This guarantees that the close times of validated ledgers are strictly increasing. <!-- STYLE_OVERRIDE: a number of -->

 Since new ledger versions usually close about every 3 to 5 seconds, these rules result in a loose pattern where ledgers' close times end in :00, :01, :02, :10, :11, :20, :21, and so on.
 Times ending in 2 are less common and times ending in 3 are very rare, but both occur randomly when more ledgers randomly happen to close within a 10-second window.